Fallout from Trump's trade wars felt by economies around the world

 The fallout will slow global growth in 2019 to 3.0%, the slowest pace in a decade, the IMF estimated this week.

 This pain is not being shared equally.
 The United States remains the least exposed of the world's 20 largest economies to a drop in exports in part because of its massive domestic consumer spending base.
-(Here's a graphic t

-hat shows the impact of tariffs in the United States and around the world.https://tmsnrt.rs/2OZJQba
+(Here's a graphic that shows the impact of tariffs in the United States and around the world. https://graphics.reuters.com/USA-TRADE-SLOWDOWN/0100B2HH1SK/index.html )

 EUROPE'S PAIN